 Posthumanism asks what happens when our technologies allow humans to enhance intellectual, physical, and psychological capacities beyond what biology can give us.
 Think bionics on crack.

 I had the pleasure of being profiled by my favorite magazine, The New Yorker.
 Read the article here.

-In February 2011, I spent an evening speaking at the Rubin Museum in NYC with punk rock legend, writer, and spoken word artist Henry Rollins.
+I spent an evening speaking at the Rubin Museum in NYC with punk rock legend, writer, and spoken word artist Henry Rollins.
 We discussed the origin, meaning, neuroscience, and bizarreness of dreams.

-In 2011, I performed a CT scan on Neskhons, an Egyptian mummy who I brought to our scanning facilities at Baylor College of Medicine.
+I performed a CT scan on Neskhons, an Egyptian mummy who I brought to our scanning facilities at Baylor College of Medicine.

 Sum was the only book of fiction in New Scientist magazine's selection of Best Books of 2009.